lab11/raspberrypi-cc2520/README.md

 #### Configure the BorderRouter App Address

 The RPI acts as a router for a range of IP addresses for the connected wireless motes.
-You will need to change `TunP` with the prefix information you were assigned from Hurricane Electric.
-The link local address of the `tun` device can be set to anything.
+You will need to change `brconfig.ini` with the prefix information you were assigned from Hurricane Electric.

 #### DHCP